amitmc1/MetaGGA-Transformers/README.md

 <ul style="list-style-position: outside; text-align: left; width: 80%; margin: 0 auto; padding-left: 40px;">
   <li>
-    The Mixture-of-Experts (MoE) model is inferenced by running <code>eval_full_MoE.py</code> inside a directory with a <code>normalization_constants_full.json</code> file, and two subdirectories containing the expert models and gating network (uploaded to Figshare at the DOI: XXX).
+    The Mixture-of-Experts (MoE) model is inferenced by running <code>eval_full_MoE.py</code> inside a directory with a <code>normalization_constants_full.json</code> file, and two subdirectories containing the expert models and gating network (uploaded to Figshare at the DOI: <a href="https://doi.org/10.6084/m9.figshare.30328855.v1" target="_blank" style="color: #1a73e8; text-decoration: none;">https://doi.org/10.6084/m9.figshare.30328855.v1</a>).
 Within <code>eval_full_MoE.py</code>, one can specify the path to the pre-processed input files for a given system.
   </li>
 </ul>